exercism/wren/docs/INSTALLATION.md

 cp bin/wrenc /usr/local/bin/
 ```

-If you're comfortable with such things you could even [build from source][build-from-source].
+If you're comfortable with such things it's pretty easy to [build from source][build-from-source].

 #### Mac

 The easiest installation is using [Homebrew][homebrew]:

 ```
+brew tap exercism/wren
 brew install wren-console
 ```